-Now there was another man, a Roman official, who wore the same kind of livery as Pilate.
-His paychecks were signed by the same treasurer.
-He had the same philosophy of life; he had the same religion - he worshiped Apollo and the Caesar who was on the throne.
+Now there was another man, a Roman official, involved at Jesus' crucifixion.
+His paychecks were signed by the same treasurer as Pilate; he had the same philosophy of life; he had the same religion-he worshiped Apollo and the Caesar who was on the throne.
 On a certain day, there was delivered into his hand men to be crucified.
 The gospel records tell us about three who were crucified, but Sir William Ramsay, who made quite a study of this, says there were probably nearer to three hundred men crucified that day.
-You see, Rome was not in the retail business of crucifying; Rome was in the wholesale business of crucifying!
-Rome crucified thousands and thousands of men.
-But on this particular day when the centurion started out from home, I suppose his wife said to him, "Shall I fix you a good lunch today?"
-And he answered, "Yes, I've got a big day ahead of me - I'll be crucifying quite a few men today."
-He went out to his job that day and paid very little attention to the men he was executing until there came this One - Jesus.
+You see, Rome was not in the retail business of crucifying; Rome was in the wholesale business of crucifying.
+Rome crucified thousands of men.
+But on this particular day, I suppose the centurion went out to his job and paid very little attention to the men he was executing until there came this one-Jesus.

 Something very strange took place at the beginning.
 This centurion had been cursed in every language of the Roman Empire, and there were over one hundred languages.
 This man knew what it was to handle criminals at the time of death.
-On this day there was put into his hands this One, Jesus of Nazareth.
-When he read the charges against Him, he could not believe it.
-Then he heard Jesus say, "Father, forgive them; for they know not what they do" (Luke 23:34).
-That alerted him to this Man.
-So he began to watch.
+On this day there was put into his hands Jesus of Nazareth.
+When he read the charges against Him, he couldn't believe it.
+Then he heard Jesus say, "Father, forgive them, for they do not know what they do" (Luke 23:34).
+That alerted him to this Man, so he began to watch.